pandas-dev/pandas/doc/source/basics.rst

     ``repeat``,Duplicate values (``s.str.repeat(3)`` equivalent to ``x * 3``)
     ``pad``,"Add whitespace to left, right, or both sides of strings" ``center``,Equivalent to ``pad(side='both')``
-    ``slice``,Slice each string in the Series
+    ``wrap``,Split long strings into lines with length less than a given width ``slice``,Slice each string in the Series
     ``slice_replace``,Replace slice in each string with passed value ``count``,Count occurrences of pattern